hussain-data/Python_Data_Analytics_Projects/README.md

 14. Find the Top 10 employees with the highest salary in each department.
 15. Identify the department with the highest attrition rate (Resigned %).
 ---
-# 🎬 Netflix Content Analysis Project
+# 🎬 Netflix Data Analysis Project
 ![Netflix Banner Image](https://github.com/hussain-data/Python_Data_Analytics_Projects/blob/e39ead79f3c308735b385d1ff0f60dea5d2831f5/hussain-data.png) [![Language](https://img.shields.io/badge/Language-Python_3-blue.svg)](https://www.python.org/)
 [![Pandas](https://img.shields.io/badge/Library-Pandas-red.svg)](https://pandas.pydata.org/)
 [![Seaborn](https://img.shields.io/badge/Library-Seaborn-purple.svg)](https://seaborn.pydata.org/)
 [![License](https://img.shields.io/badge/License-MIT-green.svg)](https://opensource.org/licenses/MIT)

----
 ## 📌 Project Overview

 This project is an exploratory data analysis (EDA) of the Netflix dataset, which contains information on movies and TV shows available up to 2021.
 The primary objective is to clean, analyze, and visualize the data to uncover trends and insights about the Netflix content library.
 This analysis serves as a practical demonstration of data manipulation and visualization skills using Python.

----

 ## 💡 Key Insights
 Here are the top insights discovered from the analysis: